pghalliday/semver-resolver/README.md

 resolver.resolve.then(
   locks => {

-    // `locks` will be a structure including the resolution
+    // `locks` will be a structure including the solution
     // that can also be used in calls to `#resolve` to lock
     // versions of dependencies
     ...